Free domestic shipping for purchases over 8,800 yen (tax included)

 *We regret that we cannot accept cancellations after your application has been submitted.

-*If you are unable to attend, please be sure to contact lesson@papertree.jp .
+*If you are unable to attend, please contact support@papertree.jp .

 *Please note that you cannot purchase other products together with your DAIKANYAMA drawing event application.